-CODE W: To prevent overall soil, frequent vacuuming or light brushing to remove dust and grime is recommended.
-Spot clean, using the foam only from a water-based cleaning agent such as a mild detergent or non-solvent upholstery shampoo product.
+CODE W: Remove dust and grime by frequent vacuuming or light brushing.
+Only vacuum your upholstery when it is dry.
+To spot clean, only use the foam of a water-based cleaning agent, such as a mild detergent or non-solvent upholstery shampoo.
 Apply foam with a soft brush in a circular motion.
-Vacuum your upholstery only when dry.
 Pre-test a small area before proceeding.
-Use a professional furniture cleaning service when an overall soiled condition has been reached.
+Use a professional furniture cleaning service when your upholstery needs an overall cleaning.

-CODE S: To prevent overall soil, frequent vacuuming or light brushing to remove dust and grime is recommended.
-Spot clean, using a mild water-free solvent or dry cleaning product.
-Clean only in a well-ventilated room and AVOID any product containing Carbon Tetrachloride, which is highly toxic.
-Pre-test a small area before proceeding.
-Cleaning by a professional furniture service is recommended.
+CODE S: Remove dust and grime by frequent vacuuming or light brushing.
+To spot clean, use a mild water-free solvent or dry cleaning product.
+Clean only in a well-ventilated room and avoid any product containing carbon tetrachloride, which is highly toxic.
+Pretest a small, non-visible area before proceeding.
+Using a professional furniture cleaning service is recommended.

-CODE X: Clean this fabric only by vacuuming or light brushing to prevent accumulation of dust or grime.
-Water-based foam cleaners or solvent-based cleaning agents of any kind may cause excessive shrinking, staining, or distortion of the surface pile and, therefore, should not be used.
+CODE X: Only clean this fabric by vacuuming or light brushing.
+Water-based foam cleaners or solvent-based cleaning agents of any kind may cause excessive shrinking, staining, or distortion of the surface pile and should not be used.

-CARE AND CLEANING CODES: Leather is one of the easiest of all upholstery materials to care for.
+Leather is one of the easiest of all upholstery materials to care for.
 It requires a minimum of attention and grows more beautiful with age.
-Many different types of leather finishes and presentations are available to the consumer.
-Proper cleaning and maintenance will vary from pattern to pattern depending on the type of materials used to produce the final exposed leather surface.
+However, proper cleaning and maintenance will vary from pattern to pattern, depending on the type of material used to produce the final exposed leather surface.